inmyth/mmm-java/README.md

 - [] cancel updates sequence
 - [] compare orderbook sum with setting's sum
 - [x] (bug) no TaketGets in PreviousFields  .
 Create null checker to ignore such offer.
+- [x] ter in Txc sets isTesSuccess true because they have the same behavior.

 ## NOTES
 RESPONSE